Madonahs/Nano-Degree-Projects/Baking App/README.md

 One of the skills you will demonstrate in this project is how to handle unexpected input in your data -- professional developers often cannot expect polished JSON data when building an app.

-Click "Next" to see some sample mocks for the app!
+Click "Next" to see some sample mocks for the app!.
 `